 Trauma and injury are obvious reasons, and don’t need much explanation.
 Car accidents, sports injuries, slips, falls, even sneezing!
 (Yes, I once had a patient who gave herself sciatica from sneezing.)

 Emotional stress can do very weird things to our body, including weakening the systems in our body.
 Whether it’s the immune system (weakening the body’s ability to stave off sickness), the cardiovascular system (emotional stress, particularly anger, can cause arteries to weaken and clog, as well as increase blood pressure and pulse), or the muscular system (taut & tender muscles and muscle spasms).

-An example of this would be the neck muscles.
-Try looking up while simultaneously jutting forth your chin to stretch your front neck muscles.
+You can verify what I’m saying for yourself by looking straight up while simultaneously jutting forth your chin as if to give yourself a severe underbite.
+This will stretch the muscles on the front of your neck, from your chin to your clavicle (collarbone).
 Feel how tight that is?
 That’s because you’re probably spending too much time looking down at a phone or a computer screen.
 That’s not a judgement, it’s reality.
-I’m as guilty of it as anyone, including right now as I write this.
+Chiropractors are as guilty of this as anyone, I assure you.

-The problem is that when we look down so much, it tightens up and stretches the muscles in the back of the neck, particularly at the top of the neck / base of the skull.
-The largest percentage of mechanoreceptors in our body exists here, and these muscles connect directly to the base of the skull, C1, and C2.
-Tension headaches, migraines, even vertigo can arise from dysfunction of these muscles.
+The problem is that when we look down at a phone for too long, it tightens up and stretches the muscles in the back of the neck, particularly at the top of the neck / base of the skull.
+The largest percentage of mechanoreceptors in the entire body exists in this group of muscles called the suboccipital triangle, or SOT.
+The SOT muscles connect directly to the base of the skull, C1, and C2.
+Tension headaches, neck pain, and even vertigo can arise from a dysfunction of these muscles.